List of Desperate Housewives characters: Penny Scavo

 Penelope Lynne Scavo (Dylan and Jordan Cline - season 1; Darien and Kerstin Pinkerton - seasons 2–4; Kendall Applegate - season 5 and 6; Darcy Rose Byrnes - season 7 and 8) is Lynette and Tom's fourth child and first daughter.
 She has her first line in the season three episode "God, That's Good".
 She is the most well-behaved out of Lynette's children.
-Lynette wanted Penny to be Gabrielle's flower girl at her wedding, but due to her having “zero charisma,” Gabrielle chose Victor's housekeeper's daughter who resembled herself.

 Penny plays a more active role in the series after the 5-year jump between seasons 4 and 5.
 She learns she is going to be a big sister when Lynette becomes pregnant again in season 6, and becomes jealous of the new baby.
-In the episode "The Chase" she celebrated her 11th birthday, but Tom and Lynette forgot it, resulting in a birthday dinner with only half the family there, and her cake had the name "Polly" on it.
-Penny then used her parents' credit card to check herself in a hotel.
-Lynette discovered this after Penny did not come home from school and after one of Penny's friends gave her mom a note to tell she ran away.
+In the episode "The Chase" she celebrates her 11th birthday, but Tom and Lynette forget it.
+They rush to plan a party, resulting in a birthday dinner with only half the family there, and a cake with the name "Polly" on it.
+Upset, Penny uses her parents' credit card to check herself in a hotel.
+Lynette discovers this when Penny does not come home from school, and one of Penny's friends gives her mom a note explaining that she ran away.
 When baby Paige is born, Penny has a change of attitude and even helps Lynette babysit Paige in "The Thing That Counts is What's Inside", taking her to school with her.
 Throughout season eight, Penny helps Lynette try to win Tom back many times.